qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 - The debug overlay is not visible

 **Vulkan.**
-- RADV: Performance is low in some titles
+- RADV: Performance is very low in some titles.